26th November 2017.

 sharp stones.
 These types of carvings may belong to the Stone Age.
 But these carvings found at Thirumalpadi may belong to a much later period.
 The carvings

-are done using a chisel and the curves of the animals are very neat.
-Some experts are of the opinion that this carving belongs to recent years and may not cross 100
+are done using a chisel, and the curves of the animals are very neat.
+Some experts are of the opinion that this carving belongs to recent years and may not be more than 100

-years.
+years old.
 Then how come it is documented along with the rock art paintings?.
 The reason is not known.
-Up loaded
+Uploaded

 the rock carving photos of Marayur and Hampi, which I had seen.